-The history of ice cream is one large web of culinary cross-cultural borrowing, which is not helped by the fact that popular myths and legends have been surrounding its origins for centuries.
+The history of ice cream is one large web of culinary cross-cultural borrowing, the untangling of which is not helped by the fact that popular myths and legends have been surrounding its origins for centuries.

-How did we get ice cream then?
-Well first, we had sorbets!
+How did Europeans get ice cream then?
+Well, first, there were sorbets!

 The origins of sorbet are likely in Sicily.
-The Arab word ‘sharbat’ is recorded in 16th century Italian, where it described a chilled sweet Turkish beverage.
-Eventually, the beverage entered Sicilian cuisine, where it became ‘sorbetto’, likely because of the Italian word sorbire ‘to sip’.
-In 1692, Italian cook Antonio Latini released recipes which explain how to mix sugar, snow, salt, and fruit to make a cold dessert.
-He also provides a recipe for a ‘milk sorbet’: the Larousse Gastronomique pins Antonio’s sorbetti as the first frozen desserts that closely resemble what we now know as ice cream.
+The Arab word ‘sharbat’ is recorded in the Italian language from the 16th century onwards, where it described a chilled sweet Turkish beverage.
+Eventually, the beverage entered Sicilian cuisine, where it became ‘sorbetto’.
+This rechristening was likely influenced by the Italian word sorbire, ‘to sip’.
+In 1692, Italian cook Antonio Latini released sorbet recipes which explained how to mix sugar, snow, salt, and fruit to make a cold dessert.
+He also provided a recipe for a ‘milk sorbet’: the Larousse Gastronomique pins Antonio’s sorbetti as the first frozen desserts that closely resemble what we now today as ice cream.

 The first ‘iced creams’

 The first milk-based ice creams were – very literally – pots of cream set amongst ice to cool down.
 Cream had been used in European cuisine for a long time, and was often sweetened and flavoured with fruit and spices.
-The first written appearance of the English word ‘ice cream’ or ‘iced cream’ was in 1672, in a description of a feast held in Windsor in 1671.
+The first written appearance of the English word ‘ice cream’ or ‘iced cream’ can be traced to the year 1672, in a description of a feast held in Windsor in 1671.